fatboyzz/batch_process/README.md

 - Import "*.obj" files in folder "obj" (reletive to current blend file).
 - Reload all images used by selected objects' materials

-Batch Assign add-on helps you get these jobs done with one string instead of
+Batch Process add-on helps you get these jobs done with one string instead of

-- Writing a 20 line python script with multiple for loops and takes you some time to debug.
+- Writing a 10 ~ 20 line python script with multiple for loops and takes you some time to debug.
 - Working with complecated ui which may or may not reach your specific needs.
 - Doing them one by one.

 ## Warning
-- Batch Assign add-on is for blender 2.8 only.
+- Batch Process add-on is for blender 2.8 only.
 - To use this add-on effectively requires basic python programming skill.
 - You should be comfortable with python documentation and blender python api documentation.
 - Beta Version

 ## Installation
-1. Download the Batch Assign add-on source code somewhere.
+1. Download the Batch Process add-on source code somewhere.
 2. Copy folder `batch_assign` into *`<your blender path>/2.8/scripts/addons_contrib/`*.
 3. Open blender click *Edit->Preferences->Add-ons* and enable *Testing* support level.
-4. Search *Batch Assign* and enable it.
+4. Search *Batch Process* and enable it.

 ## How it works